vesselapi/integrations/src/platforms/confluence/README.md

 ## Description

-We are are a global leader in data-driven investment management solutions delivering products and services to optimize efficiency and control.
+Confluence is a technology firm that offers innovative solutions for data management, automation, and regulatory reporting to the global investment industry.
+It aims to streamline and simplify operations management, allowing businesses to focus on their core activities.

 ## Resources